Sound card based multimeter

 • manual range switch properly set and connected with LINE IN input of sound card.

-Calibration is four step process.
-It consists from three identical steps to calibrate voltage ranges and one step to calibrate current range.
+Calibration is three steps process.
+It consists zero level calibration, sensitivity measurement and measurement ranges calibration, which consists of three identical steps to calibrate voltage ranges and one step to calibrate current range (if used).

-The first of all is zero level calibration.
-It requires disconnect any external voltages from inputs and shortening both with ground.
+First step is zero level calibration.
+It requires disconnect any external voltages from inputs and connecting both ones with ground.
+Soundscope is switched to Raw data mode.
+Average value is read for each channel and written into program INI file.

 To calibrate voltage ranges one is expected to use circuit according Fig.7.
 Use of regulated power source is very convenient, anyway the calibration can be sufficiently done using batteries as power source.
 In this case small lamp should be used to limit current.